LostArtefacts/TRX/README.md

     - **Gym**: incorrect textures in room 9
     - **Caves**: an incorrect texture in room 6 and missing textures in rooms 1, 10, 14 and 30
     - **City of Vilcabamba**: an incorrect texture in room 26 and a missing texture in room 15
-    - **Lost Valley**: an incorrect texture in room 6 and missing textures in rooms 9, 25, 26, 27, 51, and 90
+    - **Lost Valley**: incorrect textures in rooms 6 and 9, and missing textures in rooms 9, 25, 26, 27, 51, and 90
     - **Tomb of Qualopec**: missing textures in room 8
     - **St. Francis' Folly**: incorrect textures in rooms 18 and 35
     - **Colosseum**: incorrect Midas textures appearing at the roof and missing textures in rooms 2 and 7